{{org_field_logo}}

 To ensure high-quality palliative care, all employees receive:

-- Supervision and emotional support to help staff cope with challenges in end-of-life care.
+- Access to supervision, debriefing and emotional support to help staff cope with the emotional demands of end-of-life care and to promote reflective, learning-focused practice.

 11. Continuous Monitoring and Quality Improvement